habi/EAWAG-manuscript/content/submission/plos_revision1/answer_to_reviewers.md

 > Also, do you have to stain the fish to use these rings?

 The data shown in this manuscript is from unstained specimen.
-They have been stored in ethanol and scanned in wet foam, but *no* staining was applied.
+They have been stored in ethanol and imaged in wet foam to avoid any drying during imaging, but *no* staining was applied.
 Since we here only focus on the morphology of the skull and teeth such a staining was not necessary to extract the needed data from the tomographic images.
 Growth rings would most probably be visible in the analyzed specimens, but only if some staining is applied, e.g. by storing the fish in Lugol solution.
 Since this was *not* the focus of the present study we did not do this here.